armaank/gsxform/docs/about.md

 `gsxform` is an effort to provide readable, flexible and computationally efficient implementations of graph scattering transform algorithms.

-More explictly, this is a project started as to asist reserach into the effectiveness of graph scattering transforms, and models constructed with these transforms as in contest with more conventional graph neural network approaches.
+More explicitly, this is a project started as to assist research into the effectiveness of graph scattering transforms, and models constructed with these transforms as in contest with more conventional graph neural network approaches.

 ## Licence
 The original code of this repository is released under the